StuartCox3107/street-art-at-home/README.md

 ## :floppy_disk: Database features/design

-Data is stored in three models;
+As well as the user information, data is stored in three models;

 **Products**